alexsavio/alexsavio.github.io/content/numpy_scipy_intelmkl_.md

 #### 9.1 Compiling Scipy: "Using deprecated NumPy API, disable it by..."

-Maybe it is the version of GCC, try using 4.7 (worked in November 2013):
+Thi may be because of the version of GCC, try using 4.7 (worked in November 2013):

     :::bash
     sudo apt-get install gcc-4.7